plramirez-da/plramirez-da/README.md

 ## 🔭 What I'm Currently Working On

-- * **Textile Manufacturing BI System:** Building a complete data infrastructure from scratch for a clothing factory, migrating physical records into a normalized SQL relational model to analyze profit margins and inventory turnover.
+- **Textile Manufacturing BI System:** Building a complete data infrastructure from scratch for a clothing factory, migrating physical records into a normalized SQL relational model to analyze profit margins and inventory turnover.
 - **SLA & Contract Compliance Dashboard:** Analyzing ticket resolution performance and data patterns to optimize SLA compliance rates in enterprise B2B environments.

 ## 🌱 Currently Learning

-- * Advanced DAX and data modeling techniques in Power BI.
+- Advanced DAX and data modeling techniques in Power BI.
-- * Cloud data workflows and advanced business metrics optimization.
+- Advanced Python libraries for Data Science (Scikit-Learn) and ETL pipeline automation.

 ## 🛠️ Technical Skillset